 - Mix together the yeast, sugar and water in a bowl and let it stand about 5-10 minutes until the yeast turns frothy.

-- Add the flour, one cup at a time, mixing with the dough hook attachment of a stand mixer or with your hand.
+- Add the sourdough starter and then the flour, one cup at a time, mixing with the dough hook attachment of a stand mixer or with your hand.
 Once you have a thick but somewhat liquid mixture, add the salt and continue to mix in the flour.

 - Use just as much flour as is needed to get a smooth but not sticky dough.
 You want a pliable dough that's not as stiff as the dough you'd make for a chapati.

 - Knead the dough for 8 minutes on medium-low speed or by hand.
 Turn it out onto a flat surface, form into a smooth ball with your hands, and place in an oiled bowl, turning over once to coat the top with oil.